 acquisition and loss of citizenship, statelessness and disputed nationality must ultimately be

+resolved by governments.
 But state determinations on citizenship must conform to general

 principles of international law.
 Numerous international instruments, including the Universal